 PSEA is committed to making changes aimed at protecting everyone who works and learns in our schools.

 Cover story: Connecting the dots - Community building for English Learners

 There’s no better time than American Education Week to celebrate our hardworking ESP members.
-And none more deserving of recognition than Dee Scales, the 2021 Dolores McCracken PSEA Education Support Professional of the Year.
+And none more deserving of recognition than Angela Vigna, the 2022 Dolores McCracken PSEA Education Support Professional of the Year.

 Vigna has worked as a paraprofessional in the Leechburg Area School District for the past 19 years.
 In this role, she has served as a classroom aide providing academic support to students with special needs.
 During her tenure, Vigna had the opportunity to work with one particular student from first grade all the way through to graduation.

 School colleagues praised Vigna for her dedication and ability to draw out the very best in her students.

 “Mrs. Vigna takes pride in her work and the accomplishments of the students,” Michelle Ferretti, a Leechburg middle and high school learning support teacher, wrote in nominating Vigna for the award.
 “She works well beyond the school day to ensure that all students are receiving what they need.
 Mrs. Vigna is a true example of the importance of paraeducators and the critical role they play in children’s academic success, social and emotional development, and sense of belonging within the community.”

 In addition to working as a paraprofessional, Vigna serves as the president of the Leechburg Area Education Support Professionals Association.
 In that role, she has welcomed countless new members to the association, helping them understand their contract and encouraging them in their new roles.